ComputationalLaw/DazzaAndNick-CreativeCommons-CreativeHack/README.md

 # Creatively Hacking Creative Commons

+## The Current Versions

+* Use this version to [view all the content](https://computationallaw.github.io/DazzaAndNick-CreativeCommons-CreativeHack)
+* Use this version to [hack all the content](https://github.com/ComputationalLaw/DazzaAndNick-CreativeCommons-CreativeHack)

 ## The Hack

 At the course level, this hack is intended to confirm an example of the following: